coderefinery/coderefinery.org/content/join/individuals.md

 that hard, you aren't expected to know everything, instead you are more focus on keeping a good flow and welcoming environment.
 There are other expert helpers to help you.
-If you are comfortable enough with the pre-requisites, aren't too scared by error messages, and are can call for help when you need it, then you can do it!
+If you are comfortable enough with the pre-requisites, aren't too scared by error messages, and can call for help when you need it, then you can do it!
 We have some [basic onboarding training](https://coderefinery.github.io/manuals/team-leaders/)